rafael-alberto/html-money-pad/README.md

 html-money-pad
 ==============

-Simple HTML + JS "App" for registerin your expenses
+Simple HTML + JS "App" to keep record of your expenses